 The Trustee will monitor compliance with this Statement annually.
-In particular they will instruct Aon Solutions UK Ltd to seek to obtain written confirmation from the investment manager that they have complied with this Statement and the Trustee undertakes to instruct Aon Solutions UK Ltd to advise the investment manager promptly and in writing of any material change to this Statement.
+In particular they will instruct Aon Solutions UK Ltd to share this statement with the investment manager annually, and after any material change to the Statement, and report to the Trustee any deviations from the Statement.